History

 • 1984 • Two New Partners

 The year 1984 marked the addition of two principal partners, Val Kofoed and Evan Simpson.
 Over the next few years, Sunrise enjoyed tremendous prosperity and growth.
 During this time the original Sunrise Surveying founder, James Cox, relocated to Mesa, Arizona, for health reasons.
 His move spurred an interest in burgeoning the new firm’s presence elsewhere.
-James would once again catapult his firm into a new phase of growth with the official opening of the Mesa, Arizona office.
+James would once again catapult his firm into a new phase of growth with the official opening of the Phoenix, Arizona office.

 • 1986 • First Leadership Transition